-Heat pumps or water heaters are very energy efficient.
+Heat pump water heaters are very energy efficient.
 These water heaters collect heat from the air around them to heat the water in your home.
 Just call Liberty Water Heaters Seattle to schedule an appointment to replace your old water heater with a new heat pump water heater in your house.
 We can offer you free pricing estimates that cover both the unit’s purchase and installation and guide you through every step of the procedure.

 There are many different setups people have to heat their home and the water in it.
 Sometimes we will need to replace the tank, the heat pump that sits on top of the tank or sometimes even both.
 Installing a new heat pump takes only a day’s labor.
 On the day of your appointment, we will show up with all of the necessary materials to install your new heat pump and ensure optimal functionality before we leave.